At House of Raeford Farms, a turkey can become a meatloaf, a pot

 Louisiana, North Carolina, and South Carolina.

-In 2013 the company announced that it would exit the commodity
+In 2013 the company began to exit the commodity turkey growing

-turkey growing and slaughter business as it increases its focus on
+and slaughter business as it increases its focus on chicken

-chicken production volumes and fully cooked turkey and chicken
+production volumes and fully cooked turkey and chicken product

-product lines over the next several years.
-The restructuring
+lines over the next several years.
+The restructuring resulted in

-resulted in the closure of a turkey hatchery in Rose Hill, North
+the closure of a turkey hatchery in Rose Hill, North Carolina, and

-Carolina, and a turkey slaughter plant that employed nearly 1,000
+a turkey slaughter plant that employed nearly 1,000 in Raeford,

 The poultry producer was founded by the Johnson family and